senresearch/mlm_l1_supplement/README.md

 This repository contains code and data that can be used to reproduce the results presented in the paper.

-## Runtime and data size
+## Simulations examining dependence of runtimes on data size

-Simulated data

 - [`scaling_times.jl`](code/scaling_times.jl) provides the code to examine how runtime increases with dimension size in simulated data

+## Simulations inspired by environmental screening data (Woodruff)

 ---
 Woodruff, T. J., Zota, A. R. and Schwartz, J. M. (2011),